If you entered the Google I/O lottery this year, dust off your F5 keys - lotto results have started showing up in inboxes.

 We can attribute Android's eternal connection with sugary snacks to Google's whimsical use of desserts as codenames; but for many, Android is indelibly linked with grilled meat, thanks to the team behind the the Big Android BBQ.
 The huge gathering in Texas for Android fans first began in 2009 and continues to grow.
 Last year, the BABBQ organizers launched a new event in San Francisco to coincide with Google I/O 2014, called the Big Android Meat & Greet.
+The success of these gatherings sparked a new endeavor called the International Developer Education & Advocacy Alliance (IDEAA), aimed at bringing together, educating, and inspiring developers of all skill levels.
 Read More

 Going to the ball game is wickedly expensive, which is probably why aftermarket ticket services are flourishing.
 But they're not exactly intuitive: you have to deal with shipping or meeting the seller in person, which is often a huge barrier if you're strapped for time.
 Enter Gametime, an app previously limited to iOS, which tries to combine great deals on last-minute ticket sales with a friendly, mobile-focused interface.